Last updated on October 28, 2025

 Creepy crawlies rising from the dead isn’t anything new to MTG.
 In fact it’s one of the most fun parts of the game!
 But there was a time when Wizards went too far and unleashed a mechanic that was so powerful it would be locked away forever, ranking next to storm at the top of the Storm Scale.

 What is this mythical keyword ability, and why was it so powerful?
-Will we ever get a little bald kid to bring it back into the world?
+Will it ever be alright to bring it back into the world?

 Let’s look at dredge and see how powerful it really can be.